Jjurgita/OOP-java/README.md

 ## Object-Oriented Programming (OOP) with Java

+Welcome to my first step into the JAVA world.
 This project is for educational purposes only.
+There are more than a few catalogs with notes, exercises, and tasks - using them a lot during my learning process at Baltic Institute of Technology.

 ### Author:
 [Jurgita](https://github.com/Jjurgita)